setaman/vue-ellipse-progress-docs/guide/installation.md

 ## Package Manager

 Use your favorite package manager to install the library from NPM.
-After the installation you have the choice to initialize the component as a plugin or to import it directly.
+After the installation you have the choice to initialize the component as a plugin or to import it directly in your components.

 ::: code-group